As the French saying goes, “La vie est trop courte pour boire du mauvais vin

 (life is too short to drink bad wine).”

-At the NG Art Creative Residency you will be invited to visit local vineyards and sample some of the finest Côte de Provence Rosés of the region.
-This is your chance to become a wine aficionado, mature your palette, and discover which variety makes you tick.
-The vineyards are just a stones throw from the homestead and we often find ourselves heading there in the late afternoon, to purchase a delicious bottle of wine to complement our dinner.
+At NG Art Creative you will be invited to visit local vineyards and sample some of the finest Côte de Provence Rosés of the region.
+This is your chance to become a wine aficionado, mature your palate, and discover which variety makes you tick.
+The vineyards are just a stone’s throw from the Moulin de Gréoux and we often find ourselves heading to one of the grenobles in late afternoon, to purchase a delicious bottle of wine to complement our dinner.

 Provence may only be a small region, but its impact on French viticulture has been profound.
-As the oldest winemaking region in France, viticulture has a played a major role in the life and culture of Provencal natives for over 2000 years.
-The name alone conjures up glorious visions of sun soaked afternoons among the lavender fields sipping on some of the world’s finest varietals!
-The only region in the world to focus its palette on rosè, Provence is home to the only dedicated research institute to the quality and style of its production.
+As the oldest winemaking region in France, viticulture has played a major role in the life and culture of Provençal natives for over 2000 years.
+The name alone conjures up glorious visions of sun soaked afternoons among the lavender fields and olive groves sipping on some of the world’s finest varietals!
+The only region in the world to focus its palate on rosè, Provence is home to a dedicated research institute focusing on the quality and style of its production.

 Côtes de Provence

-Viticultural Provence is divided into 9 main regions or AOC (Appellation de’Origin Contrôlée).
+Viticultural Provence is divided into 9 main regions or AOC (Appellation d’Origin Contrôlée).
 Among the largest and most familiar of these is the Côtes de Provence.
-Producing around 75% of the regions wine, 89% of which is rosè, the region is one of the most diverse in France.
+Producing around 75% of the region’s wine, 89% of which is rosè, it is one of the most diverse in France.

-The last Massif before the Mediterranean Sea, the Alpilles is dotted with boutique local wineries, as well as larger, established Provencal institutions such as the beloved Chateau Romanin, Domaine de la Vallongue, Domaine Milan and Mas de la Dame.
-With a unique terroir, shaped by nature into a fortuitous ‘V’, the Alpilles is one of Provence’s most historical and picturesque regions, and has since become one of its most renowned wine producers.
+The last Massif before the Mediterranean Sea, the Alpilles is dotted with boutique wineries, as well as larger, established Provençal institutions such as the beloved Chateau Romanin, Domaine de la Vallongue, Domaine Milan and Mas de la Dame.
+With a unique terroir, shaped by nature into a fortuitous ‘V’, the Alpilles is amongst Provence’s most historical and picturesque regions, and has since become one of its most renowned wine producers.
 Uniquely cultivated blends of red, white and rosè can be found growing on the rugged slopes, favoured for the originality of the rich soil and temperate climate.

 Chateau la Coste